HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: HST WFC3 F160W imaging and G141 grism spectroscopy

 \section{HST WFC3 F160W imaging and G141 grism spectroscopy}

 Ground-based observations have already confirmed the existence of quiescent galaxies at $z\sim4$ \citep{Schreiber18, Valentino20, Forrest20a, Forrest2020b}.
-However, in the framework of high-z galaxy evolution, their statistical power is mostly modulated by the time-expensiveness of such campaigns.
-Also, OH sky emission lines and related background notoriously affect the quality of the spectra, sometimes effectively cutting them in correspondence of spectral regions crucial to estimate stellar ages.
-Space-based observations, instead, ensure extended and continuous spectral coverage.
-In our specific case, HST WFC3 G141 slitless spectrograph has a spectral coverage from 1.1 to 1.7 $\mu$m reaching maximum transmission at 1.45 $\mu$m.
-This allows access to the Balmer/4000 \AA\ break region for all sources lying in our selected redshift range.
-In addition, relatively good mean S/N $\sim$ 15 over 100 \AA\ at 1.6 $\mu$m is reached with a relatively low number of orbits for sources brighter than H$_{AB}$<22.
-These two aspects allow the build up of statistically relevant samples of spectroscopically confirmed $z\sim3$ quiescent galaxies in a relatively fast way.
-The G141 dispersion in the first spectral order is 46.5 \AA\ pixel$^{-1}$ and $R\sim130$ for unresolved sources and/or compact objects like those considered in this paper.
+However, in the framework of high-z galaxy evolution, their statistical power is mostly modulated by the time-expensiveness of these campaigns.
+Moreover, OH sky emission lines and related background notoriously affect the quality of the spectra, sometimes effectively cutting them in correspondence to spectral regions that are crucial to estimate stellar ages.
+Space-based observations, on the other hand, ensure extended and continuous spectral coverage.
+The HST WFC3 G141 slitless spectrograph has a spectral coverage from 1.1 to 1.7 $\mu$m, reaching maximum transmission at 1.45 $\mu$m.
+This allows access to the rest frame near-UV/optical and specifically to the Balmer/4000 \AA\ break region up to z$\sim$3.2.
+The G141 dispersion in the first spectral order is 46.5 \AA\ pixel$^{-1}$ and $R\sim130$ for unresolved sources and compact objects such as those considered in this paper.
 For resolved sources, the spectral resolution is determined by their morphology, namely their size along the dispersion axis.
-For these reasons, the selected sources were targeted for HST WFC3 observations including imaging and grism spectroscopy.
-As this paper focuses mostly on the spectroscopic analysis, we refer to \cite{lustig} for a thorough analysis of their morphology.
+For these reasons, HST WFC3 observations of the selected sources include F160W imaging exposures.
+As this paper focuses mostly on the spectroscopic analysis, we refer to \citet{lustig} for a thorough analysis of their morphology.